Orange-OpenSource/mod_dup/README.md

 To generate the technical documentation of the code using doxygen, see documentation in the Build section.

-For usage and configuration documentation, see docs/USAGE.md
+For usage and configuration documentation, read the module Wiki at this page https://github.com/Orange-OpenSource/mod_dup/wiki

 Build